Advice > Software engineering

 Solution

-“Normally we left client relationships to the accounts team, but in this case I initiated an in-person meeting involving both our development team and the client stakeholders.
+“Normally we left client relationships to the accounts team, but in this case, I initiated an in-person meeting involving both our development team and the client stakeholders.

-I felt that as the technical experts, we were best place to explain to them why it was not a good idea to rush the developments through, as they wanted.
+I felt that as the technical experts, we were the best place to explain to them why it was not a good idea to rush the developments through, as they wanted.

 During the meeting, we presented a detailed technical analysis, showcasing the current project status and explaining the limitations we were facing.
 We proposed alternative approaches that could achieve a similar outcome without jeopardizing the stability and quality of the product.”